Spin-Dependent-5th-Force-Limits

 Figure 1: An exotic boson carrying a fifth force that depends on the spins of the involved fermions.

-The interactions are categorized into the following types:
+We categorize interactions into the following types:

 1. Axial-vector/vector, axial-vector/axial-vector, vector/vector.